CricketBr/Crickets-Shorthand-Site/cr-shorthand-course.md

 Dictation fast enough to make you focus and keep your pen moving smoothly is the best way to practice.
 It forces your brain and hand to work without hesitation and highlights problem areas.
 However, it is a waste of time if you don't know what you are supposed to write.

-Stay with preparation as described below and 1-minute dictations until you are ready for Modified Swem's.
-(60-80wpm for 1 minute on first attempt with no preview.)

 The normal sequence for each exercise before mastering the theory is:
-- Preparation appropriate to the stage of theory mastery.
+- Preparation appropriate to the level of theory mastery.
 - Slow dictation.
 Retake at this speed once if needed.
 - Faster dictation (and faster).
 - Final dictation at intermediate speed.

 Read your work carefully, especially the preparation and first dictation of a passage.
-Make corrections, and practice difficult areas as needed after all dictations.
+Make corrections, and practice difficult areas as needed after each dictation.

+Stay with this method and 1-minute dictations until you are ready for Modified Swem's.
+(60-80wpm for 1 minute on first attempt with no preview.)

-### Preparation Appropriate to the Stage
+### Preparation Appropriate to Your Level

 Learning the rules so you can reduce preparation level is more important than speed.
 However, pushing speed will help reinforce the rules.

-**Progression**

 Experiment with the next prepartion stage when you feel ready.
-Drop your first dictation speed by 10% for a few dictations, then increase it again.
+Drop your first dictation speed by 10% for a few dictations when you reduce preparation and work back up.
 Your first dictation for a passage should be 90-95% accurate.

-**Read Shorthand, Practice Once.**
+**Level 1: Read Shorthand, Practice Once.**

 Read the entire passage.
 Look up rules you are uncertain of.
 Then copy the shorthand at a fluid speed.
 Keep one finger (or a ruler) on the shorthand to mark your place.
 Read a sentence, then say a group of words out loud, then write them.
 This works better than writing one word at a time.

-Repeat this step only for your first few times copying shorthand.
+Stay here until you can write 95% of the material without hesitation.

-**Read Shorthand, Minimal Practice.**
+**Level 2: Read Shorthand, Minimal Practice.**

 Optional Stage.
 Read the entire passage, then practice only the sections you expect to struggle with.
 If you have a teacher, they will choose material that is 80-90% familiar, and which sections you should practice before dictation.

-**Read Typed Material, Write Shorthand, Pause as Needed.**
+**Level 3: Read Typed Material, Write Shorthand, Pause as Needed.**

 Leslie says writing shorthand from typed material is a waste of time, but his students have the luxury of an entire book of shorthand that adds theory a bit at a time.

 Read the sentence, then read a few words at a time out loud and write them.
 Keep one finger or a ruler on the text to keep your place, or print the text on paper leaving room for shorthand between each line, or, getting fancy, see .... xxxx template for typed->shorthand paper.
+(Typed on left, shorthand ruled on right.
+Double or triple space typing so it matches shorthand lines.
+Type a bit less per line, so there's usually enough room for the shorthand.
+I find this works better than triple-spacing the typing and writing between the typed lines.)

  If a rule causes repeated problems, practice a list of words that use that and related rules.

 Repeat this step if needed to get a reasonably clean copy.

+Do not get in the habit of pausing to think about the best way to write something and missing the rest of the sentence.
+Get down the key letters for the word, leave a gap, and keep going.

-Try not to stay at this stage too long.
+Try not to stay at this level too long.
 Pausing is a bad habit, but writing a page filled with mistakes or "to check" flags is a waste of time.

-**Read Typed Material, Write Shorthand, No Pauses**
+**Level 4: Read Typed Material, Write Shorthand, No Pauses**

-Again, this stage is not necessary if you have enough shorthand to read and copy.
+Again, this level is not necessary if you have enough shorthand to read and copy.
 Do not waste time on it.

 Do not get in the habit of pausing to think about the best way to write something and missing the rest of the sentence.
 Get down the key letters for the word, leave a gap, and keep going.

-If you need to leave so many gaps it gets annoying, go back to the previous stage.
+If you need to leave so many gaps it gets annoying, go back to the previous level.

-Move to the next stage when you can write something readable for everything, and the preferred outline for 90% of words, without referring to the rules.
+Move to the next level when you can write something readable for everything, and the preferred outline for 95% of words, without referring to the rules.

-**No Preparation**
+**Level 5: No Preparation**

 Your first dictation will be slower and have more mistakes than before -- but the mistakes should be due to lack of practice with cold dictation, not lack of knowledge.

 If you have too many gaps at slow speeds, it's because either your overall knowledge of the theory is too low or you are letting a few difficult words throw you.
 In the first case, go back to preparing passages.
 There is no benefit to unprepared dictation before you know the theory to support it.
 In the second, increase your speed, get down one letter for the unknown word, and keep up with the dictation.

 Move to [modified Swem's](#starting-swems-systematic-speed-course) when your final dictation is 60-80wpm with 95% accuracy, and all the mistakes are due to lack of speed, not lack of knowledge.
-Swem's method begins with a

 ### Text Reader (aka Dictation) Programs